 Calibration Variance

 In the rare case when Critical MTE must be used and cannot be calibrated prior to the expiration of its most recent calibration, the Calibration Custodian uses SRF-03-FM-001 Calibration Variance Form to provide rationale and request permission to continue using the Critical MTE past the calibration expiration date.
 This should only be used to request a short extension of the calibration interval, not to exceed the duration of the most recent calibration interval.
-The completed and approved form is then uploaded to, linked to by, or identified in, the Calibration Register, as per 5.5.2 Calibration Certificates in place of the calibration certificate.
+The completed and approved form is then uploaded to the QMS Records area for the Calibration Variance Forms, and linked to by, or identified in, the Calibration Register.
 The Date of Calibration and Calibration Due Date in the Calibration Register are advanced to reflect the performance and expiration dates listed on the form.

 Verifications

 Verifications of equipment calibration are encouraged to minimize the impact of Critical MTE being found later to be out of calibration.
-Verifications performed for this purpose should be recorded at the time of performance, and identify the tester and result(s).
-The Work Center Lead may request that verifications be performed periodically (i.e. monthly, weekly, …) or at intervals related directly to each use of the Critical MTE.
+Verifications performed for this purpose should be logged at the time of performance and identify the tester and results.
+The Work Center Lead may request that verifications be performed periodically (e.g. monthly, weekly, etc.) or at intervals related directly to each use of the Critical MTE.
 The requested frequency of verification of Critical MTE might reflect a manufacturer’s recommendations, environment of use, and the risk associated with a later, “out-of-calibration” result.

-It is suggested that Verifications be performed on known conditions or reference standards, or a similar, calibrated instrument, and be taken at multiple data points, representative of the range over which the device is used.
-Records of verifications may be in either paper or electronic format, and the location of the paper or electronic verification record should be entered in the “Verification Log” column of the associated Critical MTE record in the Calibration Register.
+It is suggested that Verifications be performed on known conditions or reference standards, or a similar calibrated instrument, and be taken at multiple data points, representative of the range over which the device is used.
+Verifications may be in either paper or electronic format, and the location of the paper or electronic verification should be entered in the “Verification Log” column of the associated Critical MTE record in the Calibration Register.

 Discrepancy Reporting